abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

     ![](.././media/navigate-resource-group.png "Select Resource Group from Navigate Option")

-1. Click on the Azure-arc Resource group and confirm whether you have a total of 12 records to confirm all the below resources are deployed successfully.
+1. Click on the **azure-arc** Resource group and confirm whether you have a total of 12 records to confirm all the below resources are deployed successfully.

     ![](/./media/resources-azure-arc-rg.png "Select hyper-v from desktop")